Dream On Dreamer (song)

-"Dream On Dreamer" is a song by British acid jazz and funk group the Brand New Heavies, released in March 1994 by FFRR as the lead single from the group's third album, Brother Sister (1994).
-The radio version was mixed by Mark "Spike" Stent and the track received critical acclaim from music critics.
-It became a top-10 hit on the UK Singles Chart and in Scotland, while in the US and Canada, the single reached numbers 51 and 47 on the American Billboard Hot 100 and the Canadian RPM Top Singles chart.
-The accompanying music video was directed by American director Josh Taft, featuring the group performing in an outdoor setting.
-It was nominated for Best Clip of the Year in the category for Pop/AC at the 1994 Billboard Music Video Awards.
-The song is also featured on their remix album, Excursions: Remixes & Rare Grooves (1995), that was released in the US.
+"Dream On Dreamer" is a song by British acid jazz and funk group the Brand New Heavies, released in March 1994 by FFRR Records as the lead single from the group's third album, Brother Sister (1994).
+It is written by group member N'Dea Davenport and Dallas Austin, and the radio version was mixed by Mark "Spike" Stent.
+The track received critical acclaim from music critics and became a top-10 hit on the UK Singles Chart and in Scotland, while in the US and Canada, it reached numbers 51 and 47 on the American Billboard Hot 100 and the Canadian RPM Top Singles chart.
+The accompanying music video was directed by Josh Taft.
+"Dream On Dreamer" is also featured on their remix album, Excursions: Remixes & Rare Grooves (1995), that was released in the US.